-I write to you in advance of the Security Council debate on the renewal of the mandate of the United Nations Mission for the Referendum in Western Sahara (MINURSO).
-Amnesty International strongly urges the inclusion of a human rights monitoring component in the mandate.
-This component is direly needed to document, report, and hold accountable ongoing human rights abuses in Western Sahara, defacto annexed by Morocco in 1975, and the Polisario Front-run Tindouf camps in Algeria.
+We write to regarding the Security Council debate on renewal of the mandate of the United Nations Mission for the Referendum in Western Sahara (MINURSO).
+Amnesty International strongly urges the Biden administration, representing the U.S. as the mandate's penholder, to ensure the critical inclusion of a human rights monitoring mechanism as it drafts the resolution for MINURSO's renewal this month.
+This is direly needed to monitor and hold accountable ongoing human rights abuses in Western Sahara, de-facto annexed by Morocco in 1975, as well as in the Polisario Front-run Tindouf camps in Algeria.

 Western Sahara is one of the world's few remaining non-self-governing territories, sustained for nearly a half-century despite UN General Assembly resolutions passed in 1979 and 1990 that called for Sahrawi self-determination and an end to Morocco's annexation.
 The UN has reaffirmed this position numerous times, including last year.
-Armed clashes between Moroccan forces and the Polisario, along with repression under Moroccan administration, have displaced tens of thousands of Sahrawis to the Tindouf camps.
+Armed clashes between Moroccan forces and the Polisario, along with repression under Moroccan control, have displaced tens of thousands of Sahrawis to the Tindouf camps.